Summersby95/meade-maintenance-app/README.md

 The goal of this project is to create an application that allows maintenance/engineering users to record and maintain job records as well as stock records.
 The interface should be quick and easy to use, bearing in mind that the users often will need to record information on the application while on the job.
 The stock system should allow stock to be received in, transferred to a user, and assigned to a job.
 It should also allow.
 All jobs and stock movements should be assigned to a department/product line so that reports can be build to analyze the resources being spent used by the different departments/product lines.
 The UI should be simple, easy to use and navigate, and feature unique functionalities depending on the user that is logged in *(Admin, Manager, General Operative, etc.)* The app should also communicate effectively with the users, informing them when they've been assigned a job/have outstanding tasks via notifications when on mobile.

+### User Goals

+* Record time against jobs
+* Stock management
+* Allocate resources to jobs
+* View outstanding jobs
+* View reports about resources being consumed
+* Easy to use UI when working
+* Notifications system that informs users of new jobs that have been assigned